When Data is the Algorithm: A Systematic Study and Curation of Preference Optimization Datasets: Background and Motivation

 \section{Background and Motivation}

 DPO is an offline RL approach that learns directly from preference feedback by optimizing policies on curated preference pairs.
 As a result, the quality and diversity of preference data are critical for improving model performance across a wide range of capabilities.
-Although several DPO mixtures have been released in the literature, no systematic performance comparisons exist.
+Although several DPO mixtures have been released, no systematic performance comparisons exist that enable fair assessment, i.e., evaluations that fix training across datasets to remove cross-study heterogeneity.
 In particular, prior work lacks comprehensive, side-by-side evaluations of sample quality and task coverage, even though such a comparison is critical for designing principled and effective DPO mixtures.

-We close these gaps by presenting the first systematic analysis of five widely used open DPO datasets: two general-purpose (TuluDPO, ORPO), two instruction-following (UltraFeedback, HelpSteer), and one code-focused (Code-Preference-Pairs).
+We close these gaps by presenting the first systematic analysis of five widely used open DPO datasets: two general-purpose (TuluDPO, ORPO), two helpfulness-oriented (UltraFeedback, HelpSteer), and one code-focused (Code-Preference-Pairs).
 See \refapp{app:DPO_datasets} for details on these datasets.
-Our efforts are inspired by work \citep{tulutalk}, which systematically annotated and analyzed SFT datasets.
+Our efforts are inspired by our previous work \citep{tulutalk}, which systematically annotated and analyzed datasets for the SFT case.

 While several preference datasets exist, we selected these five for their frequent appearance in research papers and open-source dataset hubs \citep{mlabonne_llm-datasets_2025}.
 However, our analysis, annotation pipeline, and data curation recipes are generalizable and can, in principle, be applied to any DPO dataset.
+We provide a thorough comparison with related work in \refapp{app:related_work}.
 In the following sections, we benchmark the performance of each corresponding DPO dataset and conduct an extensive side-by-side comparison of their compositions on a per-sample basis.